openedx/open-edx-proposals/oeps/architectural-decisions/oep-0041-arch-async-server-event-messaging.rst

 Change History
 **************

-2024-01-14: Added note about decisions related to Open edX Events being documented and made publicly available through the Architectural Decision Records (ADRs) in the repository.
+2024-01-14: Added note about decisions related to Open edX Events being documented and made publicly available through the Architectural Decision Records (ADRs) in the `openedx-events <https://github.com/openedx/openedx-events>`_ repository.

 2022-01-09: Clarified that time field could be based on updated_at time when appropriate.